iclr-blogposts/2024/_posts/2024-05-07-double-descent-demystified.md

 $$\hat{\vec{\beta}}_{under} = (X^T X)^{-1} X^T Y.$$

 If the model is overparameterized, the optimization problem is ill-posed since we have fewer constraints than parameters.
-Consequently, we choose a different (constrained) optimization problem:
+Consequently, we choose a different (constrained) optimization problem that asks for the minimum norm parameters that still perfectly interpolate the training data:

 $$